pcanz/pPEG/docs/Design-for-Simplicity.md

 In a pPEG grammar the rule name is a semantic tag to denote the meaning of the matched text, and that includes whether the operator is left or right associative, or neither.

-A pPEG parser generates a parse tree in the form of a Semantic Tag Tree, or STT.
+A pPEG parser generates a parse tree in the form of a Semantic Markup Tree, or SMT.
 The rule result is a flat list of terms with the rule name as a prefix in the form of a function expression:

 	add = term (‘+’ term)*   =>  (add term term term …)  =>  (+ 1 2 3)

-The nodes in an STT are in the form of a function with multiple arguments, rather than the traditional binary operator tree for infix operators.
+The nodes in the parse tree are in the form of a function with multiple arguments, rather than the traditional binary operator tree for infix operators.

 The functional form is very versatile and the semantic tag (rule name) can be implemented with a function that evaluates the form in many different ways.
 It may be left (or right) associative and reduce the list with a reduce or fold function, but it can evaluate the from in any way required.